solana-foundation/developer-content/docs/economics/inflation/inflation-schedule.md

   grant programs, but also should be tuned in consideration with expected token losses and burning over time.
-- The rate at which we expect network usage to grow, as a consideration to the disinflationary rate.
+- The rate at which we expect network usage to grow, as a consideration to the deflationary rate.
 Over time, we plan for inflation to drop and expect that usage will grow.

 Based on these considerations and the community discussions following the